ChainSwordCS/stibarc_branding/README.md

 ### Records

 The **records** folder includes assets used for STiBaRC Records, established in early 2020.
-In 2021, the STiBaRC Records branding was refreshed using assets from STiBaRC's scrapped 2020 redesign.
+The current STiBaRC Records branding uses assets from STiBaRC's scrapped 2020 redesign; the "S" logo designed by Isaac Shea.

 ### STiBaRC